smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/updated_template.md

 **Short description**

-add text - bried overview of the use case, no longer than 10 lines
+add text - brief overview of the use case, no longer than 10 lines

 **Complete description**